hujhax/austin-improv-wiki/Troupes/The Darkness.md

 </blockquote>

 ### "What's Your Deal?"
-Their answer to the "What's Your Deal?" question on a 2013 application to perform at [[The Hideout Theatre]]:<blockquote>
+Their answer to the "What's Your Deal?" question on a 2013 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote>
 <p>We do the bat. </p>
 <p>Our performance is in the dark. </p>
 <p>Sometimes with ambient sound. </p>